 Member of Executive Committee, York Centre for Asian Research

 2004-2005 Representative, Graduate Students Association, York University

-Korean, native fluency in reading and writing
+Korean, native fluency in reading, writing, and speaking

 English, fluency in reading, writing, and speaking